Catalyser, Clod Ensemble’s free skills and professional development programme for young creative practitioners, returns in early 2024.

-Catalyser is a creative learning programme for people aged 18-25 years which takes place at Clod Ensemble Studios in North Greenwich.
-Co-designed with local young people, Catalyser aims to address identified gaps in available support and barriers being faced by those who wish to enter or progress in creative careers.
+The first Catalyser took place over 25 days in Autumn 2022, when Clod Ensemble invited twenty young artists to their studios in North Greenwich.
+Co-designed with local young people, Catalyser 2022 aimed to address identified gaps in available support and barriers being faced by those who wish to enter or progress in creative careers.

 “Catalyser was an outstanding experience, truly cherished moments of connection and exploration.
 I loved how much I got to explore and expand on my ways of thinking artistically and creatively.
 There was a lot of space to be myself which was warm and welcoming.”

 “My Catalyser experience has felt like a bridge, helping me to bridge the infamous graduated to ‘career’ gap.”

 Catalyser is part of Clod Ensemble’s growing programme of talent and workforce development.
 As of June 2023, a full social value impact report on the Catalyser programme is being prepared.

 Catalyser 2022 has been generously supported by D’Oyly Carte Charitable Trust, Garrick Trust, Portal Trust, Knight Dragon & L&Q.